lizrice/katacoda-scenarios/microscanner/step2.md

 * It's a good idea to used the `--no-cache` argument to force the scan to be re-run even if the image hasn't changed.
 See the notes for more on why this is necessary.

 If microscanner finds a high severity vulnerability, that step will fail, and hence the image build will fail.

+## Scan an image without high severity vulnerabilties

+Edit the Dockerfile to scan `mongo:latest` instead of the old `mongo:3.2.1` image.

+Run the build command, and this time it should succeed:

+`docker build --build-arg TOKEN=$token --no-cache .`{{execute}}

 # Notes and next step